SuperZooper3/AVisualDataFormat/research/codebar/codebar.md

 The reader can have it's resilience improved in a couple ways:

 1. Accept whitespace before or after a valid barcode
-   1. This could require informing the reader about the length of the barcode by adding a `length` block to the barcode spec
+   1. This could require informing the reader about the length of the barcode by adding a `length` block to the barcode spec **DONE**
 2. Reduce false positives
-   1. This could be done by adding a checksum to the barcode spec
+   1. This could be done by adding a checksum to the barcode spec **DONE**
 3. Read a code in a real picture
    1. Requires less naively reading the image data, and looking more for black and white instead of just the closest value
 4. Handle rotated barcodes
    1. This should be done by scanning each image multiple times with different scan angles
    2. **Must ensure that there are no backwards readings**.
-Potentially done by making the start and end strings different and non-symmetrical
+Potentially done by making the start and end strings different and non-symmetrical **DONE**

 ## Technical TODOs